 French defender scores priceless winner in the closing stages as Edy Reja's side continue quest to enter Europe's premier tournament next season

-The hosts came into the match without their coach Edy Reja, who took his place in the stands following his dismissal against Catania, with assistant Giovanni Lopez taking charge of first team duties.
-The hosts were further set back by the absence of top goalscorer Miroslav Klose, who remains sidelined for a month.
+Lazio came into the match without their coach Edy Reja, who took his place in the stands following his dismissal against Catania, with assistant Giovanni Lopez taking charge of first team duties.
+The hosts were further setback by the absence of top goal scorer Miroslav Klose, who remains side-lined by injury for a month which subsequently brought club captain Tommaso Rocchi back into the starting line-up.

-The first half saw Massimo Cellino’s men defend resolutely, with Lazio short of ideas, resorting to numerous long range efforts that failed to trouble visiting custodian Michael Agazzi.
-Cagliari didn’t offer an attacking threat in the first half, failing to register a single effort on target with home goalkeeper Federico Marchetti a relative spectator.
+The first half saw Massimo Cellino’s men defend resolutely, with Lazio short of ideas which resorted to numerous long range efforts that failed to trouble visiting custodian Michael Agazzi.
+Cagliari didn’t offer an attacking threat in the first half, failing to register a single effort on target with home goal keeper Federico Marchetti a relative spectator.

-Rocchi struggled in the first period but looked comfortable with Kozak, who was happy to do the running and take the pressure off the veteran.
-Their first involvement together saw Rocchi take down a lofted pass from the inside right position, hitting an instinctive volley that Agazzi managed to smother.
+Rocchi struggled in the first period but looked comfortable with Kozak who was happy to do the running and take the pressure off the veteran who struggled to lead the line in the first half.
+Their first involvement together saw Rocchi take down a lofted pass from the inside right position which resulted in an instinctive volley that Agazzi managed to smother, but this demonstrated Lazio’s positivity in the half.

-But the last ten minutes saw the encounter truly come to life.
-A floated Cristian Ledesma free kick saw Diakite unmarked and able to head home; the goal was reward for Lazio’s persistence and positivity.
+The last ten minutes saw the encounter truly unfold; as a floated Cristian Ledesma free kick saw Diakite unmarked and able to head home.
+The goal was reward for Lazio’s persistence and positivity.

 With mere minutes remaining, Marchetti saw himself involved; with the custodian crucially smothering Astori’s follow up.
-From the resulting move, Antonio Candreva completed a counterattack that saw the midfielder strike the far post, completing an enthralling final spell as the match came to a close.
+From the resulting move, Antonio Candreva completed a counter-attack that saw the midfielder strike the far post, completing an enthralling final ten minutes as the match came to a close.

-The result sees Edy Reja’s men claim a much needed win in the race for Champions League football, following Napoli’s late slip up at home to Catania.
+The result sees Edy Reja’s men claim a much needed win in the race for Champions League football, following Napoli’s late slip up.